openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/06-labelling-of-resources.md

 persistentvolumeclaim "blog-media" deleted
 ```

-Having deleted the front end web application, we will now re-deploy it, but this time we will do it one step at a time so you can understand what each of the resources is doing.
+Having deleted the front end web application, we will now re-deploy it, but this time we will do it one step at a time so you can understand what each of the resources is for and what Kubernetes does in response to the resource definitions being created.